- Telephone 0131 467 1588

 - Average price £16 (evening meal)

 From the owners of the Kilted Lobster, Rib-Aye is a steakhouse and whisky bar with a menu offering Scottish beef, lamb, pork and venison.

 Hidden away behind Leith's Assembly Rooms, Rib-Aye is a relatively new venture from the owners of the Kilted Lobster.
 Much effort has been made decorating the space which is significantly bigger than outward appearances would suggest, and the bar area is particularly impressive.
-For a steakhouse, the menu is pretty extensive: as well as steaks and burgers there are dishes including duck, hake and a selection of hot dogs.
-It is possible to eat within a budget, although at £20 a bottle, the house wine is rather steep (and off the menu on this visit).
+For a steakhouse, the menu is extensive: as well as steaks and burgers there are dishes including duck, hake and a selection of hot dogs.
+It is possible to eat within a budget, although at £20 a bottle, the house wine is rather steep.
 The steaks don't quite justify their prices; bites of the sirloin alternate between tender and tough and, while the chips are really tasty, they come served with a little too much sea salt.
 It's a cracking venue with great potential but some of the prices could do with a rethink.